-If you own a condominium, single-family home, or townhome that is part of a common interest community in Wisconsin, you probably pay dues and assessments to a condominium association (COA) or homeowners' association (HOA).
-If you don’t pay COA or HOA dues, the COA or HOA can get a lien on your property that could lead to a foreclosure of your home.
+If you own a condominium, single-family home, or townhome that’s part of a common-interest community in Wisconsin, you probably pay dues and assessments (collectively called "assessments") to a condominium association (COA) or homeowners' association (HOA).
+If you don’t make the payments, the association can most likely get a lien on your property that could lead to a foreclosure of your home.

 Read on to learn more about COA and HOA foreclosures in Wisconsin.

-A COA or HOA typically has the power to place a lien on your property if you get behind in monthly maintenance dues and/or any special assessments (collectively referred to as assessments).
-Generally, once a homeowner defaults on the assessments, a lien will automatically attach to the home from the time that the assessments come due.
+In most cases, a COA or HOA has the power to place a lien on your property if you become delinquent in paying the assessments.
+Generally, the lien will automatically attach to the home from the time that the assessments come due.

-An HOA must file its lien in the county records within six months of the due date (Wis.
-Stat. § 779.70(4)(a)).
-(If you are part of an HOA, check the CC&Rs to learn more about the association’s right to place a lien on your home if you don’t pay the assessments.)
+If you’re part of an HOA, check the association’s governing documents to learn more about the association’s right to place a lien on your home if you don’t pay the assessments.

 To find out which charges a Wisconsin HOA may include in its lien, check the association's governing documents.

-Lien priority determines what happens to other liens, mortgages, and lines of credit if your COA or HOA lien is foreclosed.
-(To learn more about lien priority and its importance in HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)
+Lien priority determines what happens to other liens, mortgages, and lines of credit if a COA or HOA lien is foreclosed.
+(To learn more about lien priority and HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)

-Lien priority of COA liens.
-In Wisconsin, a COA lien is prior to certain other liens such as:
+Priority of COA liens.
+In Wisconsin, a COA lien is prior to some other kinds of liens, including:

-Lien priority of HOA liens.
+Priority of HOA liens.
 An HOA’s governing documents often address lien priority, and typically state that HOA liens are subordinate to a first mortgage.
-To find out the priority of an HOA lien in Wisconsin, check your CC&Rs and bylaws.
+To find out the priority of an HOA lien in Wisconsin, check the association’s governing documents.

 If you default on the assessments, the COA or HOA may foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your mortgage payments.
-(Learn more about HOA liens and foreclosure.)
-If you default on the assessments, the COA or HOA can foreclose.
+A common misconception is that the association can’t foreclose if you’re current with your mortgage payments.
+But the association’s right to foreclose has nothing to do with whether you’re current on your mortgage payments.

-In Wisconsin, a COA may foreclose its lien in the same way that a mortgage on real property is foreclosed (Wis.
+In Wisconsin, a COA may foreclose its lien in the same way that a mortgage on real property is foreclosed.
+(Wis.
 Stat. § 703.165(7)).
-Since mortgage foreclosures in Wisconsin are judicial, this means the COA will file a lawsuit to begin the foreclosure.
-(Learn more about general foreclosure laws and procedures in Wisconsin.)
-To find out about an HOA’s right to foreclose if you become delinquent in paying the assessments, read your CC&Rs and bylaws.
+Because mortgage foreclosures in Wisconsin are judicial, this means the COA will file a lawsuit to begin the foreclosure.

-A COA must start the foreclosure within three years after recording the lien otherwise it loses the right to foreclose (Wis.
+A COA must start the foreclosure within three years after recording the lien, otherwise it loses the right to foreclose.
+(Wis.
 Stat. § 703.165(7)).
-This is called the statute of limitations.